ar2rworld/osyne-telegram-video-downloader/README.md

 1. Set the required environment variables:

     - `BOT_TOKEN`: Your Telegram Bot API token.
-    - `INSTAGRAM_COOKIES_FILE`: Path to the file containing Instagram cookies (optional, only if you want to download videos from Instagram).
-      - How to get a file?
-Login to instagram -> download cookies file with [Export Cookies](https://github.com/rotemdan/ExportCookies) browser extention -> paste it to the project folder
     - `ADMIN_ID`: ID of the bot admin (the bot will send a "Hello, boss" message to this ID when it starts).
-    - `YT_DLP_PATH` is a configuration variable that points to the location of YouTube-DL-Python (YT-DLP), a powerful tool for downloading videos from various websites.
-Set the YT_DLP_PATH environment variable to specify the path to the YT-DLP binary and enable the Telegram Video Downloader Bot to use YT-DLP for video downloads from supported sources like TikTok, Twitter, and Instagram with authentication.

 2. Build and run the bot: